wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the code cell [5,6] of the [IPython notebook](https://github.com/wenbo5565/AppliedProject_CarDetection/blob/master/Object%20Detection.ipynb)
+The code for this step is contained in the section HOG transformation of the [IPython notebook](https://github.com/wenbo5565/AppliedProject_CarDetection/blob/master/Object%20Detection.ipynb)

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: